 If our toddler snatched a toy that did not belong to them way from another toddler, we are accountable.
 We are not directly responsible as parents since we did not snatch the toy ourselves.
 However, we have accountability because we are responsible for teaching our child appropriate manners and social decorum.
 We have the responsibility to respond to the situation and help our child do the right thing and return the toy.
 We have to teach our child how to ask for a turn and how to say please, and sorry, and thank you.
 They do not know these things without being taught.

-If you son is in high school and you are checking each day on the school software to make sure he has done all of his assignments and you are emailing his teachers for him about his work, you probably aren’t teaching him accountability.
+If your son is in high school and you are checking each day on the school software to make sure he has done all of his assignments and you are emailing his teachers for him about his work, you probably aren’t teaching him accountability.
 It is a process.
 In kindergarten you are asking the child what their homework is and looking at them doing it and helping them if they have questions.
 As time goes by in elementary school, you are just asking if they have done it and if they need any help.
 You are transferring to them some trust as you begin to just ask instead of see it for yourself.
 They are learning that you will find out the truth sooner or later as you see their grades.
 They should be slowly learning to be more and more accountable for their actions and their decisions.
-Outside of academics as well.
+This accountability at home extends outside of academics as well.

 Today, I am very pleased to share some tips from JM Ryerson, on accepting accountability ourselves and these same tips can be used for teaching your child to become more accountable as well.
 JM Ryerson is a Performance Coach and the CEO of Let’s Go Win, a company dedicated to helping people, families, and professionals transcend in life.
 He is also the author of Amazon best selling book “Let’s Go Win, the Keys to Living Your Best Life”.